Hydration is the cornerstone of success for triathletes.

 Dehydration can lead to rapid fatigue, causing your endurance to decrease dramatically.

-This means you’re more likely to hit a wall, struggle at every stage of the race, and possibly not make it to the finish line.
+This means you’re more likely to hit a wall, struggle at every stage of the race, and possibly not finish a full-distance race.

 2. Deterioration of Thermoregulation